NMFO: First and foremost, why don't you tell us a little about yourself?

 People have been stressing about digital characters or replacing humans for maybe 15 years.
 We're barely getting to the point where we're starting to nip at the heels of the uncanny valley effect.

-Let’s take a film like Avatar, Way of Water, as an example.
-Everything is done as performance capture before the CG is, then essentially, driven by the performance capture done by actors.
-The part that a lot of people leave out, even people who do this, because sometimes it benefits them to omit the gory details of how it's all done, is that hundreds and hundreds of man-hours of effort go into massaging that mocap performance into something that can be applied to the CG characters successfully.
-The CG characters that need to be produced need to be fine-tuned so that it doesn't, again, enter that creepy uncanny valley and lose all its appeal, and the audience rejects it because of the creep factor.
-So, if anything, it's in some ways, the demand for this level of work has increased, at least for the time being, the amount of human effort necessary to complete the shots.
+Take an example like "Avatar, Way of Water."
+Everything is done as performance capture before the CG.
+It's driven by the actors.
+The part that many people leave out, even those who do this, because sometimes it benefits them to omit the gory details of how it's all done.
+Hundreds and hundreds of man-hours go into massaging that mocap performance into something that can be successfully applied to the CG characters.
+The CG characters that need to be produced must be fine-tuned so that it doesn't enter that creepy uncanny valley and lose all its appeal.
+Then the audience rejects it because of the creep factor.
+So, if anything, in some ways, the demand for this level of work has increased, at least for the time being, the amount of human effort necessary to complete the shots.

-Also, the amount of labor that they could put into stuff.
+Also, the amount of labor they could put into the work.
 They can get through a lot of that same scut work themselves and produce cool stuff.
 Even now, if a student is very creative in terms of how they apply their efforts and the projects they approach, they can produce stuff at a level that, even two years ago, they couldn't have imagined because of the quality of the tools, the level of automation that's available, and the speed in general.
 Increasing the amount of capacity that they have with their computer.

 The software has become much more sophisticated.
-The last juniors I hired that were doing CG, the stuff they were doing was very high-level, given the size of the team.
+The last juniors I hired that were doing CG, the stuff they were doing was very high-level given the size of the team.
 It was a very small team.
 They created a whole CG animated short with just two people.
 It was very impressive.

 Live action's a lot more like a scattershot where they have a script, but you shoot all this coverage of stuff that is at least 75% of it, 80% of it's never going to make it into the edit because of how you're doing the coverage.
 It's just going to get thrown away.
 If you have a higher budget, probably 90% of it, if you're shooting high ratios.

 AE: Let's talk about visual FX.
 There's always a script, and the first thing I'll do, even before I go to set, I will break that script down with a producer.
-That just means we go through everything.
+That means we go through everything.
 We read the entire script.
 Every single scene.
 We try to imagine what the shots might be, and it is difficult to translate a script into actual individual visual effect shots.
 That's the first stage of beating it, breaking it down, and it starts the conversation with filmmakers.

 NMFO: What is the timeframe from pre-production to when you're done with it back to editors?
 What does that time frame look like for features versus TV?
-And what does that time frame look like when you don't have somebody who's there on set helping with all the in-time changes?
+And what does that time frame look like when you don't have somebody on set helping with all the in-time changes?

 There’s probably no director who wouldn’t love to have another pass on their edit.
 No writer wouldn't like to have the opportunity to tighten up the script, especially during shooting.
 This happens a lot more in TV.
 If we have more time to do it, having a smaller crew on staff tends to be better because the information is easier for people to get on the same page.